open/close all folders

 - In the Batman: The Animated Series episode "Almost Got 'Im", as several of Batman's villains play poker at a seedy bar and exchange stories on how they had nearly killed Batman, Joker announces that he had just kidnapped Catwoman and was holding her at an abandoned catfood factory, where he planned to have her killed.
 Killer Croc then punches out Joker, and the other thugs discover that Croc is really Batman in disguise.
 When they decide to take him out, every other patron of the bar turns out to be a cop.
 The gathered cops, led by Commissioner Gordon and Detective Bullock, take down the villains, leaving Batman free to save Catwoman.

 - Often happens in Scooby-Doo.
 They usually are working to take down the supernatural threat, but the kids usually beat them to it.
 Leaving the audience wondering how incompetent the officer has to be, since the target audience would be unaware of the rules of evidence required.

-- The South Park episode "Butters' Bottom Bitch" has Sergeant Yates disguises himself as a prostitute and outs himself to all the people who hire him.
+- The South Park episode "Butters' Bottom Bitch" has Sergeant Yates disguise himself as a prostitute and out himself to all the people who hire him.
 At the end, he marries a pimp and they live a happy life for a year before he outs himself.